2023 Course Proposal FAQs

 On what topic should I propose a course?

-Courses can be on any Jewish subject or our annual theme: text study, religious life, spirituality, contemporary issues, history, literature, art, music, personal growth, meditation, or whatever someone dreams up.
+Courses can be on any Jewish subject or this year’s theme: text study, religious life, spirituality, contemporary issues, history, literature, art, music, personal growth, meditation, or whatever someone dreams up.
 However, many long-time Institute attendees will tell you that it’s not really the topic that makes a good course; it’s the teacher’s ability to engage the students in the exploration of a topic that the teacher finds compelling and exciting.

-Courses may not be not restricted by gender, age, religious practice, or ideology.
+Courses may not be restricted by gender, age, religious practice, or ideology.
 Some courses may require specific background (such as Hebrew reading skills, previous experience studying Jewish texts, or the ability to read music); please describe the expectations clearly in your application.
 Proposals for courses largely available in the broader Jewish community, such as teaching specific liturgical skills like reading from the Torah, are not generally accepted.